volNad/volNad/README.md

 Hi 👋 My name is Volodymyr Nadolin
 ==================================

-Back-end Developer
+Android Developer
 ------------------

-I've been coding for the last 2 years, started with Java, moved to Android Development, but have really found a passion for backend development.
+I've been coding for the last 2 years, started with Java, moved to Android Development, and have found a passion for Android development.
 And now I understand that I\`m in complete love with it!

 * 🌍  I'm based in Chernihiv, Ukraine
 * ✉️  You can contact me at [volodymyr.nadolin@gmail.com](mailto:volodymyr.nadolin@gmail.com)
-* 🧠  I'm learning JS, PHP, Laravel
-* 🤝  I'm open to collaborating on interesting PHP projects!
+* 🤝  I'm open to collaborating on interesting Android projects!

 ### Skills